COSCRAD/coscrad/apps/coscrad-frontend/README.md

 Note that you will need to have the backend configured in the `api` application, including a working instance of ArangoDB that is linked in your `.env.` See the [docs for `api`](../api/README.md) for more information.

-### Redux Plugin
+### Redux DevTools Browser Plugin

-To inspect the front-end data stored in Redux, use Redux DevTools in [Chrome](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd), [Edge](https://microsoftedge.microsoft.com/addons/detail/redux-devtools/nnkgneoiohoecpdiaponcejilbhhikei), or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/reduxdevtools/).
+To inspect the in-memory front-end state stored in Redux, use Redux DevTools in [Chrome](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd), [Edge](https://microsoftedge.microsoft.com/addons/detail/redux-devtools/nnkgneoiohoecpdiaponcejilbhhikei), or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/reduxdevtools/).

 See [Redux DevTools](https://github.com/reduxjs/redux-devtools)